About the Teachers - College for Kids

 Mark Rozeboom, M.A.-education, teaches English and drama at Traverse City Christian Schools.
 He has directed many theater productions.

 Stephanie Schall-Brazee, M.M.E., B.M.E., teaches elementary music for TCAPS.
-She has worked with elementary, high school, and college choirs and currently directs NMC’s Advanced Children’s Choir.
+She has worked with elementary, high school, and college choirs and currently directs NMC’s Lyric and Prelude Children’s Choirs.

 Janet Steinhoff, B.S.-education, with a major in elementary-level sciences, has over 20 years of experience in K-8 classrooms.
 She has also been a Girl Scout leader, Odyssey of the Mind coach and judge, and a 4H leader.